Magnetic Resonance Imaging (MRI) of the Shoulder

 Test Overview

 Magnetic resonance imaging (MRI) is a test done with a large machine that uses a magnetic field and pulses of radio wave energy to make pictures of the shoulder.
 Muscles, ligaments, cartilage, and other joint structures are best seen with an MRI.
-In many cases MRI gives information about structures in the body that can't be seen as well with an X-ray, ultrasound, or CT scan.
+In many cases an MRI gives information about structures in the body that can't be seen as well with an X-ray, ultrasound, or CT scan.

 For an MRI test, you are placed inside the magnet so that your shoulder is inside the strong magnetic field.
-MRI can find changes in the structure of organs or other tissues.
+An MRI can find changes in the structure of organs or other tissues.
 It also can find tissue damage or disease, such as infection or a tumor.
 Pictures from an MRI scan are digital images that can be saved and stored on a computer for further study.
 The images also can be reviewed remotely, such as in a clinic or an operating room.
 Photographs or films of selected pictures can also be made.

 In some cases, a contrast material may be used during the MRI scan to show certain structures more clearly in the pictures.
 The contrast material may be used to check blood flow, find some types of tumors, and show areas of inflammation or infection.
 The contrast material may be put in a vein (I.V.) in your arm or directly into your shoulder joint.

 You may be able to have an MRI with an open machine that doesn't enclose your entire body.
 But open MRI machines aren't available everywhere.
-The pictures from an open MRI may not be as good as those from a standard MRI machine.
+The pictures from an open MRI may not be as good as those from a closed MRI machine.

 Why It Is Done